 in the photos.

 Faculty and staff members who are not serving as a marshal or hooder, but who are serving in a general volunteer capacity should arrive at least one hour before the ceremony start time and check in at the Registrar's Office volunteer table at the east end of the arena.
 You will receive an email from the Registrar's Office during finals week with more information about volunteering.
+Please bring your own mask.
+Masks must be worn at all times.
+(Masking requirements will be re-evaluated by Dr. Best closer to the ceremony dates.)

 General Information for Volunteers